Pogonopoma

-Pogonopoma is a genus of armored catfish native to rivers in south and southeast Brazil.
+Pogonopoma is a genus of freshwater ray-finned fishes belonging to the family Loricariidae, the armored catfishes, and the subfamily Rhinelepinae, the rhinelepine plecos.
+The fishes in this genus are found in rivers in south and southeast Brazil.

 Taxonomy

-Pogonopoma is one of three genera currently valid in the tribe Rhinelepini.
+Pogonopoma is one of three genera currently valid in the subfamily Rhinelepinae.
 Pogonopomoides, previously a valid genus, was placed in synonymy with Pogonopoma.
 This genus and Rhinelepis have a sister group relationship.
+The subfamily Rhinelepinae is classified in the family Loricariidae within the suborder Loricarioidei of the order Siluriformes, the catfishes.

 Species

-There are currently three recognized species in this genus: